mrharmonies/orange-cxr-classifier/README.md

 handling: 2966893D-5DDF-4B68-9E2B-4979D5956C8E.jpeg
 handling: B2D20576-00B7-4519-A415-72DE29C90C34.jpeg
 handling: 6C94A287-C059-46A0-8600-AFB95F4727B7.jpeg
 Jobs finished.
-Total of 123 handled.
+Total of 123 images handled.
 You can now start training using "training-data" folder.

 ```
 5. If everything goes ok, then you are now ready to start the training from within orange data mining.